cross-platform/dspatcher/README.md

 # DSPatcher

-Cross-Platform Graphical Tool for Building DSPatch Circuits.
+Cross-Platform Graphical Tool for DSPatch.

 The DSPatcher project is made up of 2 parts:
 1. QtPatcher - A cross-platform circuit drawing library written in Qt C++.